predict-idlab/obelisk-python/README.md

 There is explicitly minimal documentation on actual filter values, read the [Obelisk docs](https://obelisk.docs.apiary.io/) for that.

+Please never copy the repo into your own project, rather use `pip install construct_addditional_obelisks`.

 ## Retry strategies

 Construct Additional Obelisks provides first class support for retry behaviours.